tldr-pages/tldr/pages/linux/abrt-action-analyze-c.md

 > Calculate UUID for a problem data directory with `coredump`.
 > More information: <https://manned.org/abrt-action-analyze-c>.

-- Calculate and save the UUID for current working directory:
+- Calculate and save the UUID for the current working directory:

 `abrt-action-analyze-c`